If you’ve ever read anything about investing, you’ve probably heard the term diversification.

 Read more: Mutual funds vs. ETFs: Which should you invest in?

 How do I buy an S&P 500 index fund or ETF?

 Investing in the S&P 500 through an index fund or ETF is incredibly simple.
-In fact, many financial experts, such as JL Collins, have advocated for this being the primary (if not only) investment that you need.
+In fact, many financial experts have advocated for this being the primary (if not only) investment that you need.